 The tables displayed in list form make it difficult to make sense of the different options.
 In many cases it was not possible to quickly spot the differences between plans.

 When it comes to usability, EE certainly wins out with a slick and dynamic table.
 It allows filtering by monthly budget and sorting by features such as included data and minutes.
-The plan descriptions are clear and make it at least a bit easier for users to understand the value I would get for m ymoney.
+The plan descriptions are clear and make it at least a bit easier for users to understand the value they would get for their money.

 Comparing pros and cons of different products is a cognitively demanding process, which is why you want to make sure that users can easily scan differences and similarities.
 When more than 5 items need to be compared it makes sense to give users control by adding mechanisms such as filters or sort functionalities.
 Wherever possible, define unfamiliar terms and replace vague features by something concrete to improve the experience.

 However, my observation is that these plan comparison tables are better suited for more experienced users with enough time on their hands.

 While comparison tables enable the clued up consumer to quickly select their desired plan, the novice is left bewildered.

 The tables with all the different plans lined up contributed to my confusion as they didn’t clearly explain what they include.
 And, I wasn’t in the mood for browsing many different pages and reading loads of marketing texts.

 Furthermore, to be able to use these tables effectively, users need to already know how much data they will need and how many minutes they will make phone calls each month.
 Trying to navigate plan tables created some nagging questions such as, what’s a megabyte worth?
 How many do I realistically need?
 Should I opt for the cheaper, smaller data plan and risk paying hefty overage charges should I exceed my allotment?
 Or should I go for the unlimited plan and end up overpaying.